PTMonteiro/MonteiroHartKacelnik_2021/README.md

 # MonteiroHartKacelnik_2021
 Code for analysis and figures in Monteiro, Hart and Kacelnik (2021) - [https://doi.org/10.1101/2021.04.28.441768]

-"code4figures.m" includes all code needed to generate the all figures presented in the paper (except extended figure 4, see below)
+"code4figures.m" includes all code needed to generate all figures presented in the paper (except extended figure 4, see below)

 "stats.R" is needed for the statistical analysis and extended figure 4